lightning/bolts/07-routing-gossip.md

 message following the `signature` field (including unknown fields following `alias`), and MUST NOT further process the message.

+If the `features` field contains unknown even bits the receiving node MUST NOT parse the remainder of the message and MAY discard the message altogether.
+The node MAY forward `node_announcement`s that contain unknown `features` bit set, even though it hasn't parsed the announcement.

 The receiving node SHOULD ignore the first `address descriptor` which does not match the types defined above.
 The receiving node SHOULD fail the connection if `addrlen` is insufficient to hold the address